 - The page then is rendered (displayed) to the user.

 - The calculator is rendered to the user

 You can find more information about how a page is loaded here.

 We designed our widget in such a way that it only starts loading after step 4, so after the page is rendered to the user.
-We do this because otherwise it takes longer to load a page, which is not desirable most times.
-The consequence is that if it takes a long to to perform step 1 to 4, it takes an even longer time to perform 5 and 6; to render the calculator to the user.
+We do this because otherwise, it takes longer to load a page, which is not desirable most times.
+The consequence is that if it takes a long to perform steps 1 to 4, it takes an even longer time to perform 5 and 6; to render the calculator to the user.

-The first thing you should to is instruct the browser to load the calculator embed script before the page is loaded by adding a preload link.
+The first thing you should do is to instruct the browser to load the calculator embed script before the page is loaded by adding a preload link.

 Make sure you add the following code inside the

 Currently only Microsoft Edge and Chrome support preloading, but Firefox and Safari will probably follow suit soon.